Transactions

 This is the standard shape of a transaction returned by the API.

 A unique identifier automatically generated by the system for each transaction.
-This ID is used for tracking, referencing, and retrieving specific transactions across the platform.
+This is used to track and reference a specific transaction.

-The exact timestamp (ISO 8601 format) indicating when the transaction was first recorded in the system.
-Useful for chronological sorting and audit logs.
+The exact timestamp (ISO 8601 format) when the transaction was first recorded in the system.

-The most recent timestamp (ISO 8601) when the transaction details were modified.
-Typically updated when the transaction status changes (e.g., from pending to success).
+The most recent timestamp (ISO 8601 format) when the transaction details were updated.

 Transaction Sample Request with Query Parameters